geiel/BEKnowTheChord/README.md

-# Know the chord B
+# Know the chord BE